You can help with composting by collecting and bringing in your food scraps or helping us turn or spreading the compost.

 We make a lot of compost and part of this process includes turning the piles to mix it’s contents and most importantly, to add oxygen and water.
 It is the adding of oxygen and water that makes the compost heat up, which accelerates the process of decomposition AND cooks any of the annoying weed seeds and roots that we are trying to recycle.

-We have 4 bays, one contains the compost made this week, through to compost that was made 4 weeks ago.
+We have 8 bins, one contains the compost made this week, through to compost that was made 8 weeks ago.
+The lids should indicate how many times the compost has been turned.

 Bonus points